-Winnebago is a classic RV company that has made motorhomes since the 1960s.
+Winnebago Industries is a classic RV company that has made motorhomes since the 1960s.
 However, the Winnebago Revel has revamped the classic RV look.
 Winnebago wanted to take the features that have made their RVs so popular for so long and make them even more durable, outdoorsy, and reliable.

-The Winnebago Revel has plenty of unique features that make this RV a competitive choice for your ready-to-go adventure van.
+The Winnebago Revel has plenty of innovative features that make this RV a competitive choice for your ready-to-go adventure van.
 First, the Revel has a 320-amp hour LiFePO4 battery, which you can monitor via Bluetooth.
 This will allow you to stay off the grid longer and travel farther distances before hooking up again.